-I remember how reverently Myaskovsky regarded Nikolai Ivanovich - with tenderness, with great love.
-He saw him as his continuation both in teaching and in music.
-You know, in November 1937 I saw Myaskovsky, on an errand from Daddy, just at the moment when Nikolai Ivanovich came to the Conservatoire right after the night arrest of his father.
+I saw Myaskovsky, on an errand from Daddy, just at the moment when Nikolai Ivanovich came to the Conservatoire right after the night arrest of his father.
 Someone has already told Myaskovsky what had happened.
 When Nikolai Ivanovich entered the classroom, Myaskovsky stood up quickly, came up to him also quickly, with a sure step, and embraced and kissed him in front of everyone, including the 'biographers and observers'.
 Without words...
 They looked into each other's eyes for a long time, in complete silence....
 Myaskovsky regarded Nikolai Ivanovich as his son, especially after 1937.

-Ivan Ignatievich Peyko did not long survive his arrest: it later became known that he was executed on 27 November 19378 as a public enemy and 'British spy' (he spoke English well, and French and German, too).
+Ivan Ignatievich Peyko did not long survive his arrest: it later became known that he was executed on 27 November 19377 as a public enemy and 'British spy' (he spoke English well, and French and German, too).
 This tragic episode was not the last ordeal faced by the composer and his family.

 His young age notwithstanding, Peyko was by common consent one of the most reputable and sought-after teachers at the Conservatoire.
 Apart from composing and orchestration classes, he gave lectures on the history of music.
-It is telling that Dmitry Shostakovich who became a professor of the Moscow Conservatoire, sadly only briefly, saked Shebalin, its director and later Peyko's closest friend, that Peyko be made his teaching assistant.
+It is telling that Dmitry Shostakovich who became a professor of the Moscow Conservatoire, sadly only briefly.8 asked Shebalin, its director and later Peyko's closest friend, that Peyko be made his teaching assistant.

 Peyko married as soon as he turned nineteen.
 There are biographies where such a detail is merely a circumstantial fact hardly deserving special mention.
 In Peyko's case it is quite different.
-When his wife, Irina Mikhailovna Peyko-Obolensky, died in 1988, the normally far-from-sentimental Peyko wrote to me: 'I have lost my luminous guardian angel, whose love was a phenomenal gift of fate to me.'
+When his wife, Irina Mikhailovna Peyko-Obolensky, died in 1988, the normally far-from-sentimental Peyko wrote to me: 'I have lost my luminous guardian angel, whose love was a phenomenal gift of fate to me'.
 He was to outlive her by seven years, struggling against illness all the while.
-Irina Mikhailovna had blue blood: she came from the Obolensky family on the paternal side and from the Moussin-Pushkin family on the maternal side.
+Irina Mikhailovna had blue blood: she came from the Obolensky family on her paternal side and from the Moussin-Pushkin family on her mother's side.
 For many decades, the Peyko home was a refuge and haven for a hoste of aristocratic relatives, often impoverished and unsettled, trying to escape persecution by the Soviet authorities.
 Peyko and his wife, and later his children (especially his daughter, Tatiana Nikolaevna), cared for these marvellous Obolensky, Trubetskoy and Moussin-Pushkin aunties and grannies who spoke the language of holy Russia, a language everyone else had lost, as Peyko himself noted.
-They were fragments of a Russia that was gone forever, and it was this Russia, retained in prayers and attitudes, that determined the atmosphere in Peyko's wonderful home.
+They were remnants of a Russia that was gone forever, and it was this Russia, retained in prayers and attitudes, that determined the atmosphere in Peyko's wonderful home.